Table of Contents

-- Up-regulation is referred to an increase in the number of specific receptors on the surface of the surface membrane.
+- Up-regulation is the increase in the number of specific receptors on the surface of the cell membrane.
 Down-regulation is when the number of receptors decreases.

-- Internalization is the process in which the receptors undergo endocytosis while externalization is when they are expressed on cell surface membrane.
+- Internalization is the process in which the receptors undergo endocytosis, while externalization is when they are expressed on the cell surface membrane.

 Desensitization of receptors occurs when they undergo a conformational change in their structure and therefore are unable to produce a response.
 Sensitization occurs when receptors produce a response after the formation of a receptor-ligand complex.